-Timing starts once input supply voltage is present.
-The output energizes/ de-energizes for the set ON and OFF time.
-ON/ OFF time are the same.
-The relay keeps changing its state until input supply voltage is removed.
+Timing starts once an input supply voltage is present.
+The output energizes/de-energizes for the set ON and OFF time.
+ON/OFF times are the same.
+The relay keeps changing its state until the input supply voltage is removed.